 Los Angeles has its share of reckless, negligent and drunk drivers that are a serious hazard for innocent drivers on the streets and highways in the area.
-Motor vehicle accidents cause the loss of time, property, health and even life.
+Car accidents cause the loss of time, property, health and even life.
 Such accidents occur because of elements including driver error, negligence, manufacturing, defects and dangerous weather.

 Automobile accidents give rise to the majority of personal injury claims in the United States.
 This is not surprising, given that every 10 seconds someone in the United States is involved in a car accident, according to the National Highway Traffic Safety Administration (NHTSA).

 Determining who is at fault in an auto accident is a matter of deciding who was negligent.
 People who operate automobiles must exercise “reasonable care under the circumstances.”
 A failure to use reasonable care is considered negligence.
 A person who negligently operates a vehicle may be required to pay for any damages, either to a person or property, caused by his or her negligence.
 The injured party, known as the plaintiff, is required to prove that the defendant was negligent, that the negligence was a proximate cause of the accident, and that the accident caused the plaintiff’s injuries.
 Issues of fault can be complicated by who acted when and which laws governed the situation.
 If the other driver was negligent, you may have to prove that the driver breached a duty of care to you and that the breach caused your damages.
 The assistance of an attorney can be immensely valuable at this time.
-Contact the auto accident attorneys at Grey Law in Los Angeles, California, to schedule a consultation with an experienced attorney.
+Contact the Los Angeles car accident attorneys at Grey Law to schedule a consultation with an experienced attorney.
 Our attorneys have over 25 years experience and will help you determine who was at fault for your accident.

 Some factors in determining whether a driver was negligent may include, but are not limited to:

 - Disobeying traffic signs or signals

 - Driving above or below the posted speed limit